Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Discussion

 }

 Although current upper bounds on the secret key capacity can serve as a benchmark for QKD protocols, no QKD protocol is currently known to saturate these bounds in the thermal-loss channel.
+In our analysis, we have only considered point-to-point QKD, but fundamental bounds on the secret key capacity using repeaters exist \cite{repeaterbound}.
+Recently, it was shown that an entanglement purification scheme could saturate the repeater bounds in a pure-loss channel \cite{matt2022} but this remains an open problem in the thermal-loss channel.
 We note that energy-constrained upper bounds in the thermal-loss channel have been recently determined, that would be comparable in energy to common DV-QKD protocols \cite{mwilde}.
+Additionally, identifying the optimal QKD protocol for the phase diffusion channel is a task for future research.